-- separated accounts must be prepared annually and must be based on a transparent cost allocation method - the transparent cost allocation method must be based on the principle of cost causality and in accordance with the Costing Methodology for the Telecommunications Sector.
-This requires that costs must be attributed to components, services and businesses strictly in accordance with the activities that cause those costs to be incurred. - allocations under this methodology must specifically not be intended to, or have the effect of bringing, advantage the concessionaire at the expense of its competitors. - separated accounts must be prepared in accordance with generally accepted accounting conventions, unless such conventions are shown to be irrelevant - the allocation methodology must be applied consistently between accounting periods or, where a change in the method of application can be objectively justified, it must be noted and comparative data provided according to the revised basis of allocation - the separated accounts must be subject to audit, and to standards required by the laws of Trinidad & Tobago.
+- separated accounts must be prepared annually and must be based on a transparent cost allocation method. - the transparent cost allocation method must be based on the principle of cost causality and in accordance with the Costing Methodology for the Telecommunications Sector.
+This requires that costs must be attributed to components, services and businesses strictly in accordance with the activities that cause those costs to be incurred. - allocations under this methodology must specifically not be intended to, or have the effect of bringing advantage to the concessionaire at the expense of its competitors. - separated accounts must be prepared in accordance with generally accepted accounting conventions, unless such conventions are shown to be irrelevant. - the allocation methodology must be applied consistently between accounting periods or, where a change in the method of application can be objectively justified, it must be noted and comparative data provided according to the revised basis of allocation. - separated accounts are to be produced at the same periods as the concessionaire's accounts are prepared which may be quarterly or monthly as the case may be and submitted to the Authority twice per year at mid year and year end. - the yearend separated accounts must be subject to independent audit at the concessionaire's cost, and to standards required by the laws of Trinidad & Tobago. - the first submission of separated accounts are to be made available to the Authority within nine (9) months after the relevant financial year end. - All subsequent submissions are to be made available to the Authority within three(3) months after the relevant financial year end.